PATRIC3/p3_docs/docroot/system_documentation/software_tools_and_code.rst

 Data Processing Software
 -------------------------

-The software tools and scripts used for data processing are listed and described in the Data section, along with links to corresponding source code in the GutHub repository.
+The software tools and scripts used for data processing are listed and described in the **Data Section**, along with links to corresponding source code in the GutHub repository.

 Software Tools
 ---------------

-The software tools used in the resource are listed and described in the Capabilities and Functionality section.
+The software tools used in the resource are listed and described in the **Capabilities and Functionality Section**.
 Links to corresponding source code are provided with each.

 Other Software Code
 --------------------

-Other software code associated with the system and infrastructure is described in the System Architecture section.
+Other software code associated with the system and infrastructure is described in the **System Architecture Section**.
 Links to corresponding source code are provided as well.